NordicSemiconductor/Android-DFU-Library/README.md

 implementation 'no.nordicsemi.android:dfu:1.12.0'
 ```

-Latest version targetting API less than 31 is 1.11.1.
+Latest version targeting API lower than 31 is 1.11.1.

 For projects not migrated to Android Jetpack, use version 1.8.1.